-Our approach to the discovery and development of our therapeutic treatments is based on novel technologies that are unproven and may not result in marketable products.
+Our approach to the discovery and development of our therapeutic treatments is based on novel technologies, including unprecedented Immunostimulatory Antibody Drug Conjugate, or iADC, technology, that are unproven and may not result in marketable products.

-We are developing a pipeline of product candidates using our proprietary XpressCF® and XpressCF+® platforms.
+We are developing a pipeline of product candidates using our proprietary XpressCF[®] and XpressCF[®] platforms.
 We believe that product candidates identified with our product discovery platform may offer an improved therapeutic approach by taking advantage of precision design and rapid empirical optimization, thereby reducing the dose-limiting toxic effects associated with existing products.
-However, the scientific research that forms the basis of our efforts to develop product candidates based on our XpressCF® and XpressCF+® platforms is ongoing.
-Further, the scientific evidence to support the feasibility of developing therapeutic treatments based on our XpressCF® and XpressCF+® platforms is both preliminary and limited.
+However, the scientific research that forms the basis of our efforts to develop product candidates based on our XpressCF[®] and XpressCF[®] platforms is ongoing.
+Further, the scientific evidence to support the feasibility of developing therapeutic treatments based on our XpressCF[®] and XpressCF[®] platforms is both preliminary and limited.

 To date, we have tested our first clinical stage product candidates, STRO-001 and STRO-002, our partner BMS has tested CC-99712, and our partner EMD Serono has tested M1231 in a limited number of clinical trial patients.
 In addition, Vaxcyte has tested its lead product candidate, VAX-24, a 24-valent pneumococcal conjugate vaccine, in a limited number of clinical trial patients.
-We may ultimately discover that our XpressCF® and XpressCF+® platforms and any product candidates resulting therefrom do not possess certain properties required for therapeutic effectiveness.
-XpressCF® and XpressCF+® platforms and unable to remain stable in the human body for the period of time required for the drug to reach the target tissue or they may trigger immune responses that inhibit the ability of the product candidate to reach the target tissue or that cause adverse side effects in humans.
-We currently have only limited data, and no conclusive evidence, to suggest that we can introduce these necessary properties into these product candidates derived from our XpressCF® and XpressCF+® platforms may demonstrate different chemical and pharmacological properties in patients than they do in laboratory studies.
-Although our XpressCF® and XpressCF+® platforms and certain product candidates have produced successful results in animal studies, they may not demonstrate the same chemical and pharmacological properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
+We may ultimately discover that our XpressCF[®] and XpressCF+[®] platforms and any product candidates resulting therefrom do not possess certain properties required for therapeutic effectiveness.
+XpressCF[®] product candidates may also be unable to remain stable in the human body for the period of time required for the drug to reach the target tissue or they may trigger immune responses that inhibit the ability of the product candidate to reach the target tissue or that cause adverse side effects in humans.
+We currently have only limited data, and no conclusive evidence, to suggest that we can introduce these necessary properties and may never succeed in doing so.
+In addition, product candidates based on our XpressCF[®] and XpressCF+[®] platforms may demonstrate different chemical and pharmacological properties in patients than they do in laboratory studies.
+Although our XpressCF[®] and XpressCF+[®] platforms and certain product candidates have produced successful results in animal studies, they may not demonstrate the same chemical and pharmacological properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
 Further, in our oncology clinical trials to date, we have used achievement of stable disease as evidence for disease control (stable disease, partial response or complete response) by our product candidates; however, the FDA does not view stable disease as an objective response for the purposes of FDA approval.

 We presented updated data from the dose escalation portion of our STRO-001 Phase 1 trial in December 2020.
 As of October 30, 2020, most treatment emergent adverse events were grade 1 or 2, with the most common grade 1-2 treatment emergent adverse events, or TEAEs, of nausea, fatigue, chills, anemia, headache, dyspnea, abdominal pain, vomiting, decreased appetite and pyrexia, and no ocular or neuropathy toxicity signals have been observed.
-Two grade 3 and no grade 4 treatment emergent adverse, subsequent to a previously announced protocol amendment in 2019 requiring pre-treatment screening imaging for patients at risk for thromboses, no thrombosholic events have been observed.
+Two grade 3 and no grade 4 treatment emergent adverse events were observed, one instance each of anemia and dyspnea.
+Subsequent to a previously announced protocol amendment in 2019 requiring pre-treatment screening imaging for patients at risk for thromboses, no thromboembolic events have been observed.